-I first heard I Always Get Lucky With You sung by Merle Haggard.
+I first heard I Always Get Lucky With You sung by Merle Haggard, who was one of four writers of the song.
 I like Haggard’s version, but something about Jones’ vocals on this song really appeals to me.

-Willie Nelson recorded Always on My Mind in 1982.
+Willie Nelson released Always on My Mind in 1982, on his album of the same name.
 The song won 3 Grammys and numerous other awards for the songwriters and Nelson in 1982 and 1983.

 Amazed was released on Lonestar’s 1999 CD Lonely Grill, and was a crossover hit, spending 8 weeks at number one on the country charts, and then hitting number one on Billboard Hot 100.